Jasonic/hyde/README.md

 - [ ] Formatting buttons -> B (adds two asterisks to the start and end of highlighted text)
 - [ ] Option to edit some default yaml fields like Title, Date, Categories ?

+#### Todo:

+- [ ] Move dark-ocean theme out from the brace folder in node_modules into its own repo and publish on NPM

 #### Installing:

 Based on [bradstewart/electron-boilerplate-vue](https://github.com/bradstewart/electron-boilerplate-vue).